callysto/hackathon/README.md

 ### Copy notebooks to Callysto Hub

- Hackathon notebooks can be automatically copied to the Callysto Hub using this [bitly link](http://bit.ly/callysto-prep-materials).
+ Hackathon notebooks can be automatically copied to the Callysto Hub using [this link](https://hub.callysto.ca/jupyter/hub/user-redirect/git-pull?repo=https://github.com/callysto/hackathon).

  Alternatively, to copy them  manually: